 Audiovisual Equipment Available

-- One podium and microphone (wireless option available)
+- One podium and microphone (for large rooms only)

 - A wireless presentation remote control to advance and reverse slides